Columbus Spousal Support Lawyer

 How Ohio Courts View Spousal Support

-Judges in Franklin County and other Ohio courts typically consider the length of your marriage, the income and earning capacity of each spouse, ages, health, and the standard of living you established during your relationship.
+Judges in Franklin County and other Ohio courts typically consider the length of your marriage, the income and earning capacity of each spouse, the ages and health of both spouses, and the standard of living you established during your relationship.
 They also look at education and training, time spent out of the workforce to care for children, and any other factor that seems fair and relevant in your specific case.

 - Length of the marriage and time lived together as spouses